Music of South Africa: Gospel

 Christianity in South Africa was first introduced during the 1600s when Christian missionaries began arriving from the Netherlands.
-Missionaries from the United Kingdom, France, Germany, Scandinavia and the United States arrived from the early 1800s.
+Missionaries from the United Kingdom, France, Germany, Scandinavia, and the United States began arriving in the early 1800s.
 Churches and missionary schools were built throughout the country.
-Native South Africans who were converted into Christianity were taught hymns that were sung in Europe and the US.
+Native South Africans who were converted to Christianity were taught hymns that were sung in Europe and the US.
 Newly converted Christians would eventually compose new hymns in their own African languages.
 An example would be Enoch Sontonga, who composed Nkosi Sikelel' iAfrika.

 In the early twentieth century, Zionist Christian churches spread across South Africa.
 They incorporated African musical elements into their gospel songs.
-South African gospel started to be popular in the 1990s with artists such as Rebecca Malope and Lundi Tyamara.
+South African gospel became popular in the 1990s, with artists such as Rebecca Malope and Lundi Tyamara.
 Gqom gospel emerged in the 21st century.

 Neo-traditional styles

-Traditionally styled music is generally appellated as "Sotho-traditional" or "Zulu-traditional", and has been an important part of the South African music business since the 1930s.
-Vocal and concertina records were released with a call-and-response style and a concertina used as a counterpoint to the lead vocal.
-Following World War 1, cheap imported concertinas arrived in South Africa, especially the Italian brand bafstari.
+Traditionally styled music is generally referred to as "Sotho-traditional" or "Zulu-traditional", and has been an essential part of the South African music business since the 1930s.
+Vocal and concertina records were released in a call-and-response style, with the concertina used as a counterpoint to the lead vocal.
+Following World War 1, cheap imported concertinas arrived in South Africa, especially the Italian brand Bastari.

 Sotho-traditional

 The Sotho musician Tshwatlano Makala was the first traditional musician to achieve widespread commercial success.
-He helped to set the stage for the subsequent rise of Letsema Mat'sela's band, Basotho Dihoba, which used styles from his native Lesotho to develop a genre called mohobelo.
+He helped set the stage for the subsequent rise of Letsema Mat'sela's band, Basotho Dihoba, which drew on styles from his native Lesotho to develop a genre known as mohobelo.

-By the 1970s, the concertina of Sotho-traditional music was replaced with an accordion and an electric backing band.
+By the 1970s, the concertina in Sotho traditional music had been replaced by an accordion and an electric backing band.
 This wave of neo-traditional performers was led by Tau Ea Mat'sekha.

 Zulu

 The Zulu people adopted the guitar following its introduction by the Portuguese in the sixteenth century, and guitars were locally and cheaply made by the 1930s.
 John Bhengu was the first major Zulu guitarist, earning a reputation in 1950s Durban for his unique ukupika style of picking (as opposed to traditional strumming).
-Bhengu's song format, which includes an instrumental introduction (izihlabo), a melody and spoken praise (ukubonga) for a clan or family, was widely used for a long time in Zulu-traditional music.
+Bhengu's song format, which includes an instrumental introduction (izihlabo), a melody, and spoken praise (ukubonga) for a clan or family, was widely used for a long time in Zulu-traditional music.
 Bhengu, however, switched to the electric guitar in the late 1960s and began recording as "Phuzushukela" (Sugar Drinker).
-His popularity exploded, and Zulu-traditional music entered a boom.
+His popularity surged, and Zulu-traditional music experienced a boom.

-Since the 1970s, the concertina has returned to Zulu-traditional music, while diverse influences from pop music and drum and bass were added.
-Vusi Ximba's Siyakudamisa (1992) was perhaps the most memorable Zulu-traditional album of the later twentieth century, and drew controversy for racy, comedic lyrics.
+Since the 1970s, the concertina has reappeared in Zulu-traditional music, alongside diverse influences from pop music and drum and bass.
+Vusi Ximba's Siyakudamisa (1992) was perhaps the most memorable Zulu-traditional album of the late twentieth century and drew controversy for its racy, comedic lyrics.